DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 ---------- | --------- | -----------
 `factor`   | Number    | Specifies the test speed.
 Must be a number between `1` (the fastest) and `0.01` (the slowest).

-If speed is also specified for an [individual action](actions/action-options.md#basic-action-options), the action speed setting overrides test speed.
+If the speed is also specified for an [individual action](actions/action-options.md#basic-action-options), the action's speed setting overrides the test speed.

 **Example**